ConnorBaker/ProgrammingInHaskell2ndEd/blog-generator/posts/2019-12-21-Chapter-6-Notes.md

 >
 > Graham Hutton.
 “Programming in Haskell” (2nd ed.).

-With insert done, we can write a function that sorts an an existing list.
-It works be inserting the head of the list into itself, repeatedly sorting its tail.
+With `insert` done, we can write a function that sorts an existing list.
+It works by inserting the head of the list into itself, repeatedly sorting its tail.

 > ```haskell
 > isort :: Ord a => [a] -> [a]